iscrivera/developer-games/dekorate-challenge/README.md

 ## Bonus track

-If you want to use Dekorate with Kubernetes or JIB uncomment the corresponding section in pom.xml and DekorateChallengeApplication.java files
+If you want to use Dekorate with Kubernetes or JIB uncomment the corresponding section in pom.xml and DekorateChallengeApplication.java files.

 pom.xml:
 ```shell script